peterwittek/somoclu/README.md

     $ export DYLD_LIBRARY_PATH=/usr/local/lib/gcc/7/:$DYLD_LIBRARY_PATH

-before running the python interpreter.
+before running the Python interpreter.

 To get it working with the GPU kernel, you might have to follow the instructions at [Somoclu - Python Interface](https://github.com/peterwittek/somoclu/tree/master/src/Python).